paschalugwu/Paschal_SE-DS_Notes/Python/Python-InputOutput.md

 ## 5. How to move the cursor in a file?

 Remember how we explored files line by line and even jumped around with `seek()`?
-Today, we'll delve deeper into file navigation by learning how to move the cursor precisely, like a skilled pilot maneuvering through the sky.
+Now, we'll delve deeper into file navigation by learning how to move the cursor precisely, like a skilled pilot maneuvering through the sky.

 **1. The Magical `tell()`:**